Destinations Greece Athens

 Pangrati

-A two-hour residential-Athens walk: start at the Panathenaic Stadium (the marble one rebuilt for the first modern Olympics in 1896), wind through Pangrati's leafy streets, end at the First Cemetery of Athens — an extraordinary 19th-century neoclassical necropolis with marble sculptures by the best Greek sculptors of the period.
-Most travellers don't think to come; locals walk it.
-Lunch at Karamanlidika tou Fani's Pangrati extension or Mavro Provato after.
+A two-hour residential-Athens walk: start at the Panathenaic Stadium (the marble one rebuilt for the first modern Olympics in 1896), wind through Pangrati’s leafy streets, and end at the First Cemetery of Athens, a 19th-century neoclassical necropolis with marble sculptures by the best Greek sculptors of the period.
+Most travellers never think to come, and the people who live here treat it as a normal Sunday.
+Lunch at Karamanlidika tou Fani’s Pangrati extension or Mavro Provato after.

 Two-hour walkFirst CemeteryLocals-only